flyteorg/flyte/rsts/concepts/basics.rst

     ^^^^^^^^^^^^
     A deeper dive into **memoization** and the mechanics of memoization in Flyte.

+    ---

+    .. link-button:: divedeep-versioning
+        :type: ref
+        :text: Workflow & Task Versioning
+        :classes: btn-block stretched-link
+    ^^^^^^^^^^^^
+    A deeper dive into one of the Flyte's most important features: versioning of workflows and tasks.

 The diagram below shows how inputs flow through tasks and workflows to produce outputs.